sneikki/fonttools/README.md

-# fonttool
+# fonttools

-A simple script to quickly install font files from a zip file.
+A collection of scripts to make dealing with bitmap fonts a tolerable experience.

+## Todo

+* Usage